-E2 COM# ASSOCIATIONS CONNECTOR COM1 COM1 is a pre-set serial connection type (for a PC or laptop) and is located on the RS232 port on the PIB.
+E2COM# ASSOCIATIONS CONNECTOR COM1 COM1 is a pre-set serial connection type (for a PC or laptop) and is located on the RS232 port on the PIB.
 The baud rate is configurable.
-COM1 Serial Device R5232 Port COM2 COM2 may be configured to the type of serial devices you are connecting: I/O Net 1-3 (default), ISD 1.0, IMC/Prodigy, or MODBUS 1-3.
-These devices are con- nected via the RS485 connectors (for wiring convenience, two connectors are available) on the PIB.
-The connection type and baud rate are configurable.
-Stats Componential Device RS485 COM Port (2 Connectors) COM3 COM3 is a pre-set connection type for modems only (optional).
-The E2 modem/expansion communication card ($P/N 637-4871$) has a plug-in modem that uses the phone line jack (RJ-11).
-The 637-4872 version has a plug-in for an external modem.
+COM1 Serial Device RS232 Port COM2 COM2 may be configured to the type of serial devices you are connecting: I/O Net 1-3 (default), ISD 1.0, IMC/Prodigy, or MODBUS 1-3.
+These devices are connected via the RS485 connectors (for wiring convenience, two connectors are available) on the PIB.
+The connection type and baud rate are configurable.COM2 can be set to 115.2K baud.
+Serial Device RS485 COM Port (2 Connectors) COM3 COM3 is a pre-set connection type for modems only (optional).
+The E2 modem/ expansion communication card (P/N 638-3362) has a plug-in modem that uses the phone line jack (RJ-11).
+The 638-4875 version has a plug-in for an external modem.
 Configure the baud rate and modem type for either the internal modem or the external modem.
-COM3 [Plug-In Modem Card(s) COM4 COM4 is located on the optional RS485 COM card for configurable devices.
+COM3 Plug-In Modem Card(s) COM4 COM4 ports are located on the PIB board.
 Configure COM4 to the type of device you are connecting: I/O Net 1-3, ISD 1.0 (RX unit default), IMC/Prodigy (BX/CX unit default), or MODBUS 1-3.
-The RS485 COM card is connected above the COM2 dual RS485 connectors on the PIB.
 The connection type is configurable.
-RS485 COM Card (2 Connectors) COM4 COM6 COM6 is located on E2's optional modem/expansion communication card, which can be configured for RS485 operation.
+COM4 can be set to 115.2K baud.
+COM4 COM6 The COM6 port is located on the PIB board.
 Configure COM6 to the type of device you are connecting: I/O Net 1-3, ISD 1.0 (RX unit default), IMC/Prodigy (BX/CX unit default), or MODBUS 1-3.
-(RS232 operation will be available in future versions of E2.)
 Both connectors cannot be used at the same time.
 Configure the connection type, baud rate, and parity.
-(The expansion card mounts onto the four standoffs located on the back of the E2 enclosure above the PIB, and is compatible with E2 processor board version 237-4801 only).
-For more information on this card, refer to Section 4.3.2 of this manual.
-E2 Modem/Expansion COM Card Mounted COM6 Above PIB
+COM6